How to Reduce Your Mental Load as a Mother

 Sometimes people will ignore responsibilities because they know you will get fed up and do it.

 This also includes family members that aren’t in your household.
-If you’re expected to organise or show up to lots of events and its stressing you out, maybe its time to slow down and do less.
+If you’re expected to organise or show up to lots of events and it’s stressing you out, maybe it’s time to slow down and do less.
 It’s okay to say no!

 8. Hire a cleaner